90zlaya/php-library/readme.md

 Since php-library v1.1.0
 ----------------

+Modification:

-* Date Time Format: format_to_database and format_to_user now validating date and ensuring if date is not empty - new method not_empty created
+* Date_Time_Format: format_to_database and format_to_user now validating date and ensuring if date is not empty - new method not_empty created
 * Email: documentation of methods updated
 * Format: return values revisited

+New:

-* third-party folder added with geoplugin.class - currently isolated from the rest of the library
+* third-party folder added with geoplugin.class
+* Geo_Plugin: customisation of third-party class geoPlugin

 Misc
 =======